prameya/webdora-django-python/README.md

 _Unformatted dev notes -- will format this later._

 #### Create a Django project
-Use `django-admin.py startproject <project-name>` to initialize project:
+Use `django-admin.py startproject` to initialize the project:

 ```
 django-admin.py startproject webdoraweb